d-uzlov/k8s-homelab/video/ome/readme.md

 # Playback with WebRTC (sub-second latency)

 - Streaming via HTTPS: `wss://<ingress_public_domain>/app/<stream-key>`
-- It's possible to stream via HTTP by connecting to `svc/publish` directly or if your ingress doesn't enforce HTTPS but config in this folder doesn't allow this.
+- It's possible to stream via HTTP by connecting to `svc/viewer` directly or if your ingress doesn't enforce HTTPS but config in this folder doesn't allow this.
-You will need to modify the config if you want to use HTTP.
+You will need to modify the config if you want to use plain HTTP.
 - `/app` and `<stream-key>` must match OSB settings
 - WebSockets forbid mixed content.
 - - If you open OvenPlayer via HTTPS Ingress,